 Q: Do menstrual blood cause a vaginal yeast infection?

-- Yeast infections around the same time of the cycle every month is called cyclic vulvovaginitis
+- Yeast infections around the same time of the cycle every month are called cyclic vulvovaginitis.

 Q: What causes frequent vaginal infection or candida infection?